Battle of the Bismarck Sea: Further attacks

 By 3 March, the convoy was within range of the air base at Milne Bay, and eight Bristol Beaufort torpedo bombers from No. 100 Squadron RAAF took off from there.
-Because of bad weather only two found the convoy, and neither scored any hits, but the weather cleared after they rounded the Huon Peninsula.
-A force of 90 Allied aircraft took off from Port Moresby, and headed for Cape Ward Hunt, while 22 A-20 Bostons of No. 22 Squadron RAAF attacked the Japanese fighter base at Lae, reducing the convoy's air cover.
+Because of bad weather, only two found the convoy, and neither scored any hits, but the weather cleared after they rounded the Huon Peninsula.
+A force of 90 Allied aircraft took off from Port Moresby and headed for Cape Ward Hunt, while 22 A-20 Bostons of No. 22 Squadron RAAF attacked the Japanese fighter base at Lae, reducing the convoy's air cover.
 Attacks on the base continued throughout the day.

-At 10:00, 13 B-17s reached the convoy and bombed from medium altitude of 7,000 feet, causing the ships to maneuver, which dispersed the convoy and reduced their concentrated anti-aircraft firepower.
-The B-17s attracted Mitsubishi A6M Zero fighters, which were in turn attacked by the P-38 Lightning escorts.
+At 10:00, 13 B-17s reached the convoy and bombed from a medium altitude of 7,000 feet, causing the ships to maneuver, which dispersed the convoy and reduced their concentrated antiaircraft firepower.
+The B-17s attracted Mitsubishi A6M Zero fighters, which were, in turn, attacked by the P-38 Lightning escorts.
 A B-17 broke up in the air, and its crew took to their parachutes.
 Japanese fighter pilots machine-gunned some of the B-17 crew members as they descended and attacked others in the water after they landed.
-Five of the Japanese fighters strafing the B-17 aircrew were promptly engaged and shot down by three P-38s which were also lost.
+Five of the Japanese fighters strafing the B-17 aircrew were promptly engaged and shot down by three P-38s, which were also lost.
 The Allied fighter pilots claimed 15 Zeros destroyed, while the B-17 crews claimed five more.
 Actual Japanese fighter losses for the day were seven destroyed and three damaged.
 B-25s arrived shortly afterward and released their 500-pound bombs between 3,000 and 6,000 feet, reportedly causing two Japanese vessels to collide.
-The result of the B-17 and B-25 sorties scored few hits but left the convoy ships separated, making them vulnerable to strafers and masthead bombers, and with the Japanese anti-aircraft fire being focused on the medium-altitude bombers this left an opening for minimum-altitude attacks.
+The result of the B-17 and B-25 sorties scored few hits, but left the convoy ships separated, making them vulnerable to strafers and masthead bombers, and with the Japanese antiaircraft fire being focused on the medium-altitude bombers left an opening for minimum-altitude attacks.